tillbaum/pytiba/README.md

 (https://youtu.be/rT_3vCVz4dU)

 ### Section Tools (collection)
-+ Create Sections along lines (Model- or Detaillines).
++ Create Sections and SectionViews along lines (Model- or Detaillines).
 Select Detail / Modellines, run tool.
 By selecting a connected line sequence, one can create a developed view of walls.
+Arrange Viewports:
-With the "Arrange Viewports Tool" one can arrange the SectionViews in the right order on the SheetView.
+With the "Arrange Viewports Tool" one can arrange the SectionViews in the right order on the Sheet.
 (Bridge_Sections: https://youtu.be/n2K7Ex94knA, Developed View of Walls: https://youtu.be/dLOM2APDQpQ)
 + Arrange Viewports on SheetView, (Select Viewports on Sheet you want to arrange, run tool) This tool arranges the Viewports in order.
-Running the tool again reverses the order Arranges the selected Viewports on the sheet in the right order.
+Running the tool again reverses the order.
+Arranges the selected Viewports on the sheet in the right order.
 Running the tool again reverses the order.

 This toolset lets you create Sections parallel to a line and orthogonal to a line.